-At Olds Fibre Ltd. (operating under the brand name O-NET and owned 100% by The Olds Institute for Community & Regional Development) we are committed to deterring the sharing of and distribution of unauthorized copyrighted material.
+At Olds Fibre Ltd. (operating under the brand name O-NET) we are committed to deterring the sharing of and distribution of unauthorized copyrighted material.

 “File sharing is where – (a) material is uploaded via, or downloaded from, the Internet using an application or network that enables the simultaneous sharing of material between multiple users; and (b) uploading and downloading may, but need not, occur at the same time.”
 1

 Your use of the Services constitutes your acceptance of this File Sharing and Copyright Infringement Policy (“Policy”).
 Please read the following sections carefully, as they constitute a legally binding agreement between you and Olds Fibre Ltd. (O/A O-NET).
 If you do not wish to be bound by the Policy contained herein then you are prohibited from using or accessing the Services.
 The terms of the Policy are subject to change, so we encourage you to periodically review this page in order to check the changes that may have been made to the Policy.
 Every time you use or access the Services, you are agreeing to the terms of the Policy as they exist at that time.

 This customer Policy applies to all commercial and business relationships in which Olds Fibre Ltd. is engaged.